 This benefit is experienced in a greater way among those who regularly consume extra virgin olive oil that’s high in antioxidants.

-Some studies also suggest that olive oil may prevent breast cancer in postmenopausal women by inhibiting aromatase, an enzyme that converts androgens into estrogens (15).
+Some studies also suggest that a mediterranean diet supplemented with olive oil may lower the risk of breast cancer in postmenopausal women (15).

 Help Preserve Brain Function